News

 IELTS test-takers usually receive their results within 13 days.
 OET candidates generally receive their results within 16 business days.

-Can I take IELTS or OET online, or do I have to appear at a test center?
+Q14.
+Can I take IELTS or OET online or appear at a test center?

 Both tests offer online options, but availability may vary by location.
 It's best to check with the test centers in your area for online testing options.